Posts

 Image

 As our homes become sanctuaries from the COVID-19 pandemic, they are being restored to the center of our lives.
 I'm feeling cabin fever as much as the next person, but I've also been realizing how much of my life has migrated away from home in the last few years.
-But during this time of quarantine: we're not traveling outside our home states or countries, unless by unavoidable necessity we're not commuting to an office, if it's at all possible to work from home we're not eating in restaurants (We may be ordering meal deliveries, but we're consuming them in our own dining rooms.) we're not seeking recreation away from home, since outside options for socializing, shopping, and other diversions have shrunk to nearly zero Mental and emotional health are as important as physical health.
+But during this time of quarantine: we're not traveling outside our home states or countries, unless by unavoidable necessity we're not commuting to an office, if it's at all possible to work from home we're not eating in restaurants (Maybe we're ordering meal deliveries, but we're consuming them at home.) we're not seeking recreation away from home, since outside options for socializing, shopping, and other diversions have shrunk to nearly zero Mental and emotional health are as important as physical health.
 The World Health Organization has advised people to manage their mental well-being as much as their physical health.
-For those who have self-isolated, the WHO suggests
+For those who have self-isolated, the WHO suggests eating hea